wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-solr-install.md

 You must start with indexing Solr with some data files.
 You can then use Solr to run search queries on the indexed data.
 Perform the following steps to use Solr in an HDInsight cluster:

 1. **Use Remote Desktop Protocol (RDP) to remote into the HDInsight cluster with Solr installed**.
 From the Azure Management Portal, enable Remote Desktop for the cluster you created with Solr installed, and then remote into the cluster.
-For instructions, see <a href="/documentation/articles/hdinsight-administer-use-management-portal-v1/#rdp" target="_blank">Connect to HDInsight clusters using RDP</a>.
+For instructions, see [Connect to HDInsight clusters using RDP](/documentation/articles/hdinsight-administer-use-management-portal-v1#connect-to-clusters-using-rdp).

 2. **Index Solr by uploading data files**.
 When you index Solr, you put documents in it that you may need to search on.
 To index Solr, use RDP to remote into the cluster, navigate to the desktop, open the Hadoop command line, and navigate to **C:\apps\dist\solr-4.7.2\example\exampledocs**.
 Run the following command: